andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 Here are a couple of things to observe about the code above:

-  1. Swift&#8217;s new #selector feature helps with specifying which action will handle the refresh.
-Since I&#8217;ve specified `ViewController.handleRefresh(_:)` (note the underscore and the colon!) as the action argument, I need to define a function in this `UITableViewController` class with the same name.
+  1. Swift's new #selector feature helps with specifying which action will handle the refresh.
+Since I've specified `ViewController.handleRefresh(_:)` (note the underscore and the colon!) as the action argument, I need to define a function in this `UITableViewController` class with the same name.
 Additionally, the function should take one argument.
-  2. We&#8217;d like this action to be called for the `UIControlEvent` called `ValueChanged`.
+  2. We'd like this action to be called for the `UIControlEvent` called `ValueChanged`.

 <a name="tvc-handle-refresh-function" class="jump-target"></a>